Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

 In future calls to the allocation function by the manager, points that would have been distributed for simulation work but are now marked with "cancel_requested" will not be processed.
-In a separate routine, the manager will still attempt to send kill signals to workers that are processing cancelled points.
+The manager will send kill signals to workers that are already processing cancelled points.
+These signals can be caught and acted on by the user ``sim_f``; otherwise they will be ignored.

 Most Workers, including those running other persistent generators, are only allocated work when they're in an :doc:`idle or non-active state<../data_structures/worker_array>`.